 Every disaster has a silver lining it seems and there are several upsides to this one.

 – I’m already hearing about people snagging award availability with frequent flier miles like they’ve never seen before.
-I’ve seen a few posts on Twitter where people got domestic flights for 5,000 miles.
+I’ve seen a few posts on Twitter where people got domestic flights for 5,000 miles or international ones for 10,000.
 You might finally see availability to cash in miles for Hawaii, London, or Paris.

-– Any place you go after this is over will be very happy to see you.
+– Any place you go after this is over will be very happy to see you once the borders are open.
 Anyone in tourism will be rolling out the welcome mat when we can travel again.

 In short, stay informed, be smart, keep the risks in perspective, and take advantage of great opportunities where you can after this virus lockdown is over.
 Meanwhile, there are 1,000+ articles you can read on this blog to prepare for later.
 You’ve got the time, right?